 - Data security

-- Easily switch data from leaving employees to new ones
+- Easily switch data from leaving employees to new hires

-- Access data remotely whether working from home or on the road visting customers
+- Access data remotely, whether working from home or on the road visiting customers

 - See an overview of all activity by your sales team